 I think every artist goes through this, when they’re like, “Am I crazy?!
 I must suck!
 I have to be honest with myself!”

-You know, my first major label deal, I finally was like, “Ok, well, I must have something if I got this!,” and then I got dropped, and I was like, “ugh,” and then I got another one, and then I got dropped, and then I got a deal to be a writer, and then, it just kept going.
-I’ve been lucky enough to make a living for the last ten years, in music, and I have no complaints, but I did not see, like, what’s happening in my life right now coming.
+My first major label deal, I finally was like, “Ok, well, I must have something if I got this!,” and then I got dropped, and I was like, “ugh,” and then I got another one, and then I got dropped, and then I got a deal to be a writer, and then, it just kept going.
+I’ve been lucky enough to make a living for the last ten years, in music, and I have no complaints, but I did not see what’s happening in my life right now coming.

-I could be the spokesperson for musicians and artists as far as, you know… Just keep going, man, just fucking keep going, try to keep going, because you never know what’s gonna happen, you know.
+I could be the spokesperson for musicians and artists.
+Just keep going, man, just fucking keep going, try to keep going, because you never know what’s gonna happen.